How Knocknoc Works

 Deploy Your Knocknoc Server

-Begin by setting up the Knocknoc server, which serves as the central hub for both users and admins.
-It provides the web interface, integrates with your identity provider.
-Knocknoc can be deployed on-premise within your network/hosted infrastructure or in our managed cloud.
+Begin by setting up the Knocknoc server, which serves as the central hub for both users and administrators.
+It provides the web interface and integrates with your identity provider.
+Knocknoc can be deployed on-premise within your network or hosted infrastructure, or in our managed cloud.

 2